-SCA VOLUNTEER MISSIONARIES HAVE RETIRED - Read HERE
+SCA VOLUNTEER MISSIONARIES HAVE RETIRED.

 John & Judy Shultz

 For almost three decades, John and Judy Shultz have served the Lord through SCA International (known as Shantymen Christian Association when they joined).
 They have served Him well.
-They have served Him in a very difficult ministry – ministering primarily to inmates in Ontario’s Correctional Institutions serving and helping to disciple them, along with many ex-inmates from among them.
-In fact, that aspect of the work continues to develop to now attract and include other ex-inmates that John and Judy had not worked with previously in the prisons, as well as their families.
+They have served Him in a very difficult ministry – ministering primarily to inmates in Ontario’s Correctional Institutions serving and helping to disciple them, along with many ex-inmates.
+In fact, that aspect of the work continued to develop to attract and include other ex-inmates that John and Judy had not worked with previously in the prisons, as well as their families.
 God is good.
+On January 1, 2013, John and Judy’s status as “active SCA employee missionaries” changed to approved “Volunteer Missionaries” and continued much of their work with the full blessings of our SCA Board.
+The Shultz no longer received a regular missionary salary; however, SCA continued receipting donations for their ministry to cover directly related approved ministry expenses.
+We believed in what they were doing and wanted to support in this way.
+They are now fully retired and no longer receive support.

 From John & Judy: We have thoroughly enjoyed our years as SCA International Field Missionaries.
 We have had experiences that others only read about – some were exciting, some were scary, some taught us humility, and others taught tenderness and grace.
 All have showed us the power and love of our Heavenly Father that is available to every one of His children.